Slapper detonator

 The initial explosion is usually caused by explosive vaporization of a thin metal wire or strip, by driving several thousand amperes of electric current through it, usually from a capacitor charged to several thousand volts.
 The switching may be done by a spark gap or a krytron.

 Usually the construction consists of an explosive booster pellet, against which a disk with a hole in the center is set.
 Over the other side of the disk, there is a layer of an insulating film, for example, Kapton or PET film, with a thin strip of metal (typically aluminum or gold) foil deposited on its outer side.
 A narrowed section of the metal then explosively vaporizes when a current pulse passes through it, which shears the mylar foil and the plasma ball pushes it through the hole, accelerating it to very high speed.
 The impact then detonates the explosive pellet.

+Slapper detonators are frequently used in modern weapon designs and aerospace technology.